 April 12, 2019

-Speakers: Lucy Dalglish, Dean of the Philip Merrill College of Journalism at the University of Maryland; Jeannine Bell, Richard S. Melvin Professor of Law at Indiana University Bloomington; Ryan Owens, Professor of Political Science at the University of Wisconsin – Madison
+Speakers: Lucy Dalglish, Dean of the Philip Merrill College of Journalism at the University of Maryland; Jeannine Bell, Richard S. Melvin Professor of Law at Indiana University Bloomington; and Ryan Owens, Professor of Political Science at the University of Wisconsin-Madison.

 One of the central tensions facing colleges today is balancing free speech rights with the need for respect and inclusion in a campus community.
 This roundtable features three leading scholars of hate crime, the First Amendment, and law and politics as they discuss their diverse perspectives on rights and responsibilities in a campus community, with the goal of better understanding how to balance this delicate tension.